leonstel/leonstel.github.io/drafts/gmap2.md

 // In this example without context where this snippet is being run it
 // is important to check if the instance exists.
-// When we go further we code an infrastructure when
+// When we go further we code an infrastructure so
 // we don't have to this all the time any more const mutantId = "...someid" if(googleMapsInstance){